Profile

 - the sales professional himself?

 Regularly test understanding, acceptance and motivation.
-Behaviour is mainly influenced by our environment.
-Keep testing, coaching, checking, communicating and inspiring.
-Do we still know what we have agreed?
-And how do we go about it?
-What about (self) trust?
+Behavior is mainly influenced by our environment.
+Therefore, keep testing, coaching, checking, communicating and inspiring.
+Do we still remember what we agreed?
+And how do we approach that?
+What about (self)confidence?
 And the motivation?

 3. Be aware of the information gap between manager and employee

-Check regularly what the impact is of information you receive
+Regularly check the impact of information you receive

 for your sales force.
-What impact does this have on their practice?
+How does this affect their practice?

 How will people react?
-Translate relevant information clearly and through the right channel to the right people.
+Translate relevant information clearly and via the right channel to the right people.

 Information asymmetry exists in every organization.
-Especially in turbulent circumstances you have to be alert to this.
+You have to be alert to this, especially in turbulent circumstances.
 This not only prevents pitfalls, disappointment and misunderstandings.
-It reinforces understanding, desired behaviour and therefore results.
+It strengthens understanding, desired behavior and therefore also the results.

 Author